ChasinSpin/SkyPilot/dome/Documentation/UsageRules.md

 #### DO:

 * Always cover with the protective cover and put away in the cupboard when not actively taking a flat field
-* Be careful when using to avoiding scratching
+* Be careful when using to avoiding scratching surface
 * Do not clean, it scratches easily.
 If it needs cleaning, contact the Site Manager

 #### Usage: